uk-gov-mirror/nationalarchives.tdr-auth-server/README.md

 The standalone-ha.xml is mostly the standard configuration for keycloak with a few changes to get it to work with the load balancer.
 Some of these are discussed in the keycloak [documentation](https://www.keycloak.org/docs/latest/server_installation/#_setting-up-a-load-balancer-or-proxy)

+## TDR Theme

+TDR has its own Keycloak theme: `tdr`

+The TDR theme makes use of the standard Keycloak base theme, with specific overrides to the theme resources where required.

+The TDR theme styling is a combination of [Gov.UK Design System](https://github.com/UKHomeOffice/keycloak-theme-govuk), with TDR specific overrides.

+It is based on the theme developed by the Home Office: https://github.com/UKHomeOffice/keycloak-theme-govuk

+For full documentation on Keycloak themes see: https://www.keycloak.org/docs/latest/server_development/index.html#_themes

 ## Updating TDR Realm Configuration json

 A separate Jenkins job is used to update the TDR realm configuration: TDR Auth Server Update